About the origin of the Earth and the creatures that multiplied on it: a story of creation, destruction and regeneration.

 It’s a battle fought by all living things.
 Only the individuals that are best suited to the world in which they live have a chance of surviving: what we know as survival of the fittest.
 And at no point in these babies’ lives is this more critical than when they leave the nest.
 Hungry predators are waiting.
 Although they may look the same, each baby is different from the next.
 The tiniest variation in size and shape can determine who lives and who dies.
 Some are weak, others strong.
 Anything that boosts the baby’s chances of surviving, such as a sturdier shell or longer flippers, will be passed on to its young in its genes and over time these inherited changes can lead to the evolution of a new species.
 These babies are the genetic veterans of a battle for survival that has been going on since the first turtles evolved.
 Here only a few make it to the water’s edge.
 This is natural selection, the way life evolves, and it has been shaping new kinds of creatures throughout the whole of life’s great journey.

-Like the extinct ichthyosaurs, turtles (including tortoises and terrapins) are reptiles and take their oxygen from the air.
-Sea turtles have to come ashore to lay their eggs, a fact that suggests they descended from land animals.
-Perhaps the best known, and at risk of also going extinct, is the leatherback.
-Guided by an unfathomable instinct beyond the ken of biology, the pregnant mother emerges from the surf after dark, usually close to high tide.
-With great effort she crawls up the beach, selects a site just beyond the high-water mark, and starts to dig.
-Powerful strokes of the front flippers scoop out a cavity for her nestling body, then the rear flippers excavate a deeper hole for the eggs.
-Typically she lays around 70 fertile eggs and 40 smaller infertile ones.
-Her labour done, she fills the nest with sand to conceal its location and returns to the sea.
+Perhaps the best known sea turtle is the leatherback.
+Guided by a mysterious instinct that one would struggle to reduce to genetics, the pregnant animal emerges from the surf after dark, close to high tide.
+Laboriously she crawls up the beach, selects a site just beyond the high-water mark and starts to dig.
+Her front flippers scoop out a cavity for her body, the rear flippers excavating a smaller, deeper hole.
+Typically she deposits around 70 fertile eggs and 40 smaller infertile ones.
+Her duty done, she fills the nest with sand to conceal its location and returns to the sea.
+She will never know her infants.

 Turtles in the Triassic